lextm/blog/_posts/2022/2022-2-27-new-language-server-and-case-study.md

 ---
+description: A post about the new Esbonio language server and how to troubleshoot issues with it
+excerpt_separator: <!--more-->
 layout: post
+tags: python sphinx visual-studio-code open-source
 title: New Language Server and Case Study
-description: A post about the new Esbonio language server and how to troubleshoot issues with it
-tags: Visual-Studio-Code
-excerpt_separator: <!--more-->
 ---
 It was around the year end of 2020 that I noticed the existence of the Snooty language server from MongoDB and [integrated it with the reStructuredText extension for VSCode]({% post_url 2020/2020-12-18-integration-with-snooty-language-server %}).
 After about a year, it's time to move to another language server in this field.

 <!--more-->